yukun-zou/KTH_IK2206_NetPipe/README.md

 This is Netpipe project code for KTH IK2206.
 Below is inrtoduction of this project.
+This project tells you how to build NetPipe application in Java.
+If you like this project, any stars will help, thanks!

 Overview